Collaboration and translation

 For example the iconic John Innes compost was our contribution to the British garden.
 Traditional British pub lunches would not be the same without our Maris Piper potatoes (for chips) and Maris Otter barley (for beer).

-We continue to create some of the most innovative products on the market (such as Beneforté Broccoli) and to generate multi-million pound spin-out companies, including Leaf Expression Systems developing plant-based human vaccines.
+We continue to create some of the most innovative products on the market (such as Beneforté Broccoli and Purple Tomatoes) and generate multi-million pound spin-out companies, including Leaf Expression Systems.

 We also have a substantial impact globally, for example we discovered the wheat dwarfing gene which sits behind the ‘green revolution‘ and provided the underpinning science for the production of many modern antibiotics.